spryker/spryker-docs/docs/scos/dev/back-end-development/data-manipulation/data-interaction/standard-filters-backend-and-frontend-technical-details.md

 ---
 title: Standard Filters Backend and Frontend Technical Details
-description: In this article, you will get information on technical details for the frontend and backend development for the standard filters.
+description: This document provides information about technical details for the frontend and backend development for the standard filters.
 last_updated: Jun 16, 2021
 template: howto-guide-template
 originalLink: https://documentation.spryker.com/2021080/docs/standard-filters-backend-and-frontend-technical-details